paternogbc/SSregression/README.md

 # Run this application on R Studio

-To run this application localy, simple run the following code on `R` console:
+To run this application localy, simple paste the following code on `R` console:
 `runGitHub("SSregression", "paternogbc")`